 Anyone can come into our pharmacy for advice or to buy a medicine for a minor illness or ailment.

-This is a NHS service for people, including children, who don't pay prescription charges.
+This is a NHS service for all in Scotland, including children.
 It means that if our pharmacist thinks you need it then they can give you a medicine on the NHS without you having to pay for it.
 It will also save you making an appointment with your GP simply to get a prescription.

 WHO IS THE SERVICE FOR?

-You can use the NHS Minor Ailment Service if:
+You can use the NHS Pharmacy First Service if:

 • you are registered with a GP surgery in Scotland, and